DIGGING OUT FROM WINTER STORM JONAS: Getting your Business Ready for the Next Disaster

 By: Roman Basi & Marcus S. Renwick

-Businesses in this country and all over the world face many business interruptions in their day to day operations.
-From changing fuel prices, to commodity prices, to clients not paying their bills or declaring bankruptcy, keeping a business as a going concern is a challenge for any industry.
+Businesses in this country and all over the world face many business interruptions in their day-to-day operations.
+From changing fuel prices to commodity prices to clients not paying their bills or declaring bankruptcy, keeping a business as a going concern is a challenge for any industry.
 Business people deal with these issues every day.
 However, there are threats beyond the day-to-day and year-to-year challenges.

-With earthquakes, volcanic eruptions, tidal waves, tsunamis, tornados, and such, at some point nearly everyone and every business will be touched by a natural disaster.
-The events can range from minimal impact events such as snow and ice, to severe impact events (wild fires and hurricanes).
+With earthquakes, volcanic eruptions, tidal waves, tsunamis, tornados, and such, at some point, nearly everyone and every business will be touched by a natural disaster.
+The events can range from minimal impact events such as snow and ice to severe impact events (wildfires and hurricanes).
 Depending on the scale of the event and a business’s level of planning for disasters, the business will either move on or close forever.
-Natural disasters frequently result in property loss, termination of certain employees, injury to employees, loss of revenue or catastrophes up to and including loss of the business or lives as well.
+Natural disasters frequently result in property loss, termination of certain employees, injury to employees, loss of revenue, or catastrophes up to and including loss of the business or lives as well.
 Every company can and should plan to continue in at least some capacity after a natural disaster.

 PLANNING FOR THE WORST

 The absolute worst thing to do in preparation for a natural disaster is to do nothing at all.
 Waiting until it is broadcast on the radio or seeing a major storm system develop on the news is not the time to begin your preparation for a disaster.
 At that point, communications and electrical systems may already be failing area-wide.
-Critical supplies (oil, gasoline, diesel fuel) and emergency supplies such as AAA cell batteries, D cell batteries, battery power back-ups for computer and electronic systems, generators and even flashlights, needed for business and human continuation may have already been sold out of stores by a panicked population.
+Critical supplies (oil, gasoline, diesel fuel) and emergency supplies such as AAA cell batteries, D cell batteries, battery power back-ups for computer and electronic systems, generators, and even flashlights, needed for business and human continuation may have already been sold out of stores by a panicked population.
 If you don’t believe it, Google the terms: eggs bread milk toilet paper.
 Then click Images.
-Therefore, secondary protocol in people, location, and supply is absolutely necessary at all times.
-Out of state suppliers and friendly competitors should be reviewed for viability in these potential circumstances.
+Therefore, secondary protocol in people, location, and supply is necessary at all times.
+Out-of-state suppliers and friendly competitors should be reviewed for viability in these potential circumstances.

 The best thing a business owner can do to continue business during and after a disaster is to begin preparation immediately.
 Talk to the people who are going to be players in the disaster plan.
 Talk to secondary suppliers.
-Think about where business will be conducted in the event the primary location is not available.
-The basics are presented in short form below:
+Think about where the business will be conducted in the event the primary location is not available.
+The basics are presented in the short form below:

 1) Written Instruments and Communication

 If you provide consumer goods such as groceries and other necessary supplies, security is a must.
 Over the past decades, whenever there is a natural disaster or riot, the first thing looted tends to be consumer goods and grocery stores.
 While it is illegal for the population to loot, police cannot always protect those businesses and prosecute the individuals responsible for the chaos.
-Reasonable measures must be taken in order to, if not defend the store; provide footage for law enforcement to catch the individuals responsible for the crimes there committed.
+Reasonable measures must be taken to, if not defend the store; provide footage for law enforcement to catch the individuals responsible for the crimes there committed.

-Your employees will also need financial assistance during this time period as well.
+Your employees will also need financial assistance during this period as well.
 Two weeks of pay can ensure that employees 1) can pay their bills and endure, and 2) come back as they will be obligated to work for the pay advance you provided them with.
 This assurance is a good thing to have especially when key employees may be having second thoughts about returning after a large natural disaster.

 HOPING FOR THE BEST